DevThatCodes/CC-T-commands-and-rednet-stuff/README.md

 # CC:T commands and rednet stuff
- do wget the url of file to download on computer
+ do wget the url of the raw file to download on computer